syash2581/15DaysTrainingAtAP/Day1_25-05-2021/README.md

 -Intsallation of android studio and SDK.

-Please check screenshot folder to see snapshot or video of application.
+Note : Please check screenshot folder to see snapshot or video of application.